-In February 2010, we entered into an agreement to acquire buildings, land use rights and utility facilities in Changping District, Beijing for a total consideration of approximately RMB123.6 million (\$18.7 million).
-We have paid the initial payment of RMB70.1 million (\$10.6 million) and will pay the balance of the purchase price in four installments before December 31, 2012.
+In February 2010, we entered into an agreement to acquire buildings, land use rights and utility facilities in Changping District, Beijing for a total consideration of approximately RMB123.6 million.
+We have paid the initial payment of RMB90.1 million and will pay the balance of the purchase price in two installments before December 31, 2012.
 Under this agreement, we acquired five existing buildings with a total built-out area of 32,322.66 square meters (approximately 347,900 square feet) on 29,021.61 square meters (approximately 312,400 square feet) of land, located in Changping District, Beijing.
 The site was previously used to manufacture medicinal products.
-We plan to set up a new filling and packaging line with WHO GMP standard, the production line for EV71 vaccine, and other supporting infrastructures.
-We completed construction of the cold storage facility, which was put into use by year-end.
-The concept design for the new filling and packaging line has been completed and currently the construction drawings are being revised.
-We will finance acquisition and construction of this site through short-term and long-term borrowings, proceeds from our public offering and cash generated from operations.
+We are constructing a new filling and packaging line and a production line for EV71 vaccine, based on the new China GMP standard, and other supporting infrastructures.
+We completed construction for a new filling and packaging line in compliance with new China GMP standard and an EV71 vaccine production plant is in progress.
+We are financing the acquisition and construction of this site through short-term and long-term borrowings from commercial banks in China.

 In November 2009, we entered into an agreement with Dalian Jin Gang Group to establish Sinovac Dalian.
-In January 2010, we established Sinovac Dalian which will focus on the research, development, manufacturing and commercialization of vaccines, such as rabies, chickenpox, mumps and rubella vaccines for human use.
-We plan to manufacture live attenuated vaccines and vero cell cultured vaccines at the production facilities of Sinovac Dalian.
-Pursuant to the joint venture agreement, we have made an initial cash contribution of RMB60 million (\$9.1 million) in exchange for a 30% equity interest in Sinovac Dalian and Dalian Jin Gang Group has made an asset contribution of RMB140 million (\$21.2 million), including manufacturing facilities, production lines and land use rights, in exchange for the remaining 70% interest in Sinovac Dalian.
-We have also entered into an agreement with Dalian Jin Gang Group, under which we have agreed, subject to the approval of the PRC government, to increase our shareholding in Sinovac Dalian to 55% through purchasing 25% equity interest in Sinovac Dalian from Dalian Jin Gang Group for a consideration of RMB50 million (\$7.6 million) on or before December 31, 2010.
-The transaction was completed before December 31, 2010.
-We have increased our shareholding in Sinovac Dalian to 55% and Dalian Jingang holds 45%.
+In January 2010, we established Sinovac Dalian which will focus on the research, development, manufacturing and commercialization of vaccines, such as rabies, varicella, mumps and rubella vaccines for human use.
 Sinovac Dalian has seven existing buildings with a total built-out area of 20,000 square meters (approximately 215,280 square feet) on 95,685.60 square meters (approximately 1,030,000 square feet) of land, located at DD Port, Economic and Technical Development Zone, Dalian City, Liaoning province.
+Currently, Sinovac Dalian is waiting for the GMP certification notice from SFDA for its mumps vaccine.